 Hence, in this article, we will understand the benefits of AI to aid Natural Calamities.
 We will also delve into a few examples and use cases to learn more about the applications of AI to protect and prepare us for natural calamities and disasters.

-Understanding the Impact of AI on Natural Calamities for Enhanced Disaster Response and Recovery
+AI on Natural Calamities for Enhanced Disaster Response and Recovery

 Here are some of the natural calamities and disasters that AI can predict: